 If the dental or medical practice valuation has been performed and kept up to date, then all parties are able to plan and anticipate exactly what would be the financial consequence of any triggering event.

-Dental or Medical Practice valuations performed after an event such as death, disability, etc., become personal.
-Medical or Dental practice valuations performed before the triggering event are evaluated logically because the parties do not know, at that time, whether they would be in the position of buyer or seller and can therefore look at the value more objectively.
+Dental or medical practice valuations performed after an event such as death or disability become personal.
+Medical or dental practice valuations performed before the triggering event are evaluated logically because the parties do not know, at that time, whether they would be in the position of buyer or seller and can therefore look at the value more objectively.

 In the event of death of a solo physician, we believe the updated dental or medical practice valuation, coupled with a document designating DoctorsManagement (or whoever has specific knowledge of the practice and its value) should be contacted immediately to initiate a process of transferring (selling) the practice before its value drops significantly.
 If we are familiar with the practice and have already done the medical or dental practice valuation, we can immediately put it on the market and get the top possible price.
 The longer a practice sits without a physician or even with a locum tenens provider, the lower its value.